-A peripheral blood smear (PBS) test is a technique healthcare providers use to examine your red and white blood cells and your platelets under a microscope.
-Your healthcare provider may order a peripheral blood smear along with a complete blood count (CBC).
+A peripheral blood smear (PBS) is a test healthcare providers use to examine red and white blood cells and platelets under a microscope.
+Your healthcare provider may order a peripheral blood smear if a routine complete blood count has abnormal results or to find the cause of certain symptoms.

 Advertisement